Which Would You Choose For Yourself?

 Loving the wrong person, and you know it.

-And you hear your gut telling you that this person is not the one for you.
+You can hear your gut telling you that you’re loving the wrong person, that they are not the one for you.
 Your subconscious may even be screaming at you.
 Run!

 Still, you pay little or no attention.